rpgreview/papersandpaychecks/cow-orkers.md

 The literary genre to apply, albeit often in a comic manner in *Papers & Paychecks*, is that of 'magical realism'.
 Whilst it is common among fictional genres for their to be some furious debate about such terms in this context it follows the expression found in writers like Gabriel García Márquez (_One Hundred Years of Solitude_) and Salman Rushdie (_Midnight's Children_).
 In these novels, from the protagonist's perspective, the world is certainly magical.
 But the expression of this magic is subtle, and subjective.
 From an objective viewer, various events may have a dramatic quality about them, but they are certainly realistic.
 Keep that spirit in *Papers & Paychecks*.

+**Mask Falls Off**

+Sometimes the 'Monsters' of the world of *Papers & Paychecks* aren't as careful as they should be, and and there is a 'glitch in the matrix'.
+A very famous case occured in 1995, when Robert Matthews of Aston University, England, demonstrated that toast often falls on the buttered side, far beyond the expected laws of randomness (c.f., Matthews, Robert (1995) *Tumbling toast, Murphy's Law and the fundamental constants*, European Journal of Physics, vol.16, no.4, July 18, 1995, p.
+172-6.).
+The author argues that it is the angular momentum of the toast (or "Murphodynamics") that causes it to land butter-side down.

+For his endeavours Matthews received an Ig Nobel Prize in 1996, which does provide us a great deal of information about the subtle self-defense mechanisms of monsters in the resistentialist environment.
+They will subtley discredit or turn in to folk-comedy any possibility that they have been unmasked, effectively rendering serious investigation into such ephiphenomeno harmless.

+## 4.4 Organisations

+**Ten Weird Organisations**

+Just under thirty years ago I was at a friend's party in North Perth and they had just returned from an interstate haul to a fine place called "Polyester Books" (good people, now online shop here: `https://www.polyester.com.au/`).
+Part of their haul was *High Weirdness By Mail: A Durectory of The Fringe: Mad Prophets, Crackpots, Kooks & True Visionaries*, by one Rev. Ivan Stang of the Church of the Sub-Genius, who at least had the humility to list his own group in the directory.

-**Magic Realism Plot Seeds**
+## 4.5 Magic Realism Plot Seeds

-As just mentioned the "monsters" of *Papers & Paychecks* are an example of "magical realism", set in a contemporary environment but with events so strange pushing the borders of acceptable realism.
+As mentioned the "monsters" of *Papers & Paychecks* are an example of "magical realism", set in a contemporary environment but with events so strange pushing the borders of acceptable realism.
 This can be pushed further from just the 'monsters' to narrative devices themselves.
 If a Boss is short of a plot device there is a very handy Twitter account, Magic Realism Bot (`https://twitter.com/MagicRealismBot`), which through a combination of words and functions produces strange and often curiously insightful sentences that can form wondrous plot devices.
 Written by Chris and Ali Rodley, the Magic Realism bot, "take[s] a structure or practice (a map, a library, a labyrinth, writing a novel, falling in love, death by firing squad), find its underlying goal or purpose, then exaggerate the structure or practice ad absurdum so that it overfulfils it."

 For your convenience, a small selection is provided here of some personal favourite examples culled from the Twitter account over the past three years or so (yes, gentle reader, I have read all of them) that can be used with inserted with strange and comic ease in a *Papers & Paychecks* scenario if a Boss is stuck for an plot device.
 Obviously, some should be interpreted at least somewhat metaphorically, but the opportunity to find the points where metaphor and reality come together is very enticing.
 Roll a d100 a couple of times and consult the list, bring the items together in a manner that is entertaining and insightful.
-Listen to the wild speculations of your PC Workers, smile and take notes.
+Listen to the wild speculations of your PC Workers, smile, and take notes.

 01	A Moroccan king dreams exactly the same dream 723 times.
 02	Tonight you will dream about telephones